samcarrington/samcarrington/README.md

 - 🍽️ Recipe site for a UK supermarket
 - 🎮 Global email campaigns for Xbox

-I'm currently working on Strategy and Leadership for a UK Mobile Virtual Network Operator 📱
+I'm currently working on CMS Implementation Architecture for a Global Bank

 My Pronouns are He/Him.